devtut/generate/docs/php/getting-started-with-php-7.md

 ---
-metaTitle: "Getting started with php-7"
+metaTitle: "PHP - Getting started with php-7"
 description: "PHP-7, better and new., Installation or Setup"
 ---